smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 ## 7d.
 Compiling

-We have all the pieces needed to deploy our price consumer to Kovan.
+We have all the pieces needed to deploy our price consumer to Rinkeby.
 To start the process we need to compile it first.
 Head back to the Remix tab.

 Under the logo in the top left-hand corner, there's a vertical menu, made up of images.
 Hovering over each button shows a tooltip explaining what item is.
 The first is "File explorer", which shows us all the files loaded into Remix.
 The second is "Solidity compiler".
 Clicking this item takes us to a side menu where we can compile our contract.